atsushi-ishikawa/book/applications/applications.md

 * Electrochemical water splitting can produce hydrogen from abundant water, using electricity.
 If the electricity is from renewable energy source, this approach would be a clean process for energy conversion.
 * The conversion of solar radiation into fuels can be done in a direct manner, i.e. excited electrons induced by photons or indirect manner, i.e. by electrolysis using a potential difference obtained from photovoltaic cell etc.
 * The overall process of water splitting comprises two half reactions: the **oxygen evolution reaction (OER)** and the **hydrogen evolution reaction (HER)**.
-* In both cases, effective catalysis is needed.
+* The HER takes place on cathode, and the OER does on anode of the cell.
+In both cases, effective catalysis is needed.
 * Extensive research on this subject has shown that the potential needed to split water at rates provided by the solar flux (e.g., 10 $mA/cm^2$) is limited primarily by the OER, since none of the currently known catalysts for this reaction have and overpotential that is less thant $\approx 230 mV$ at the atove rate.[Mater.Chem.Phys., 14, 397, 1986]
 * Thus an important challenge is the discovery and development of OER catalysts that can reduce the overpotential for the OER.
 * Precious metals such as Pt, Ru, and Ir-based compounds are well-known electrocatalyst for water splitting.[J. Electrochem.
 Soc.
 2005, 152, J23−J26; J. Phys.
 Chem.
 Lett.
 2012, 3, 399−404]